patrickbower/player-stats/README.md

 - CLI `gulp` tasks setup to `watch`, `build` and `serve`.
 - Bootstrap v4.0.0-beta (reset and grid only), packages baked into the `styles` gulp task.

+## Future features
-Beyond the scope of a single component are additional workflow features such as:
+Beyond the scope of a single component are additional considerations:

 - Modular component library
 - JavaScript initialising pattern